PredatorCZ/ApexToolset/README.md

         Will try to convert some matching formats from DX10 to DX9, for example: RG88 to AL88.
 - ***Generate_Log:***\
         Will generate text log of console output next to application location.
+- ***Extract_largest_mipmap:***\
+        Will try to extract only highest mipmap.\
+        Texture musn't be converted back afterwards, unless you regenerate mipmaps!\
+        This setting does not apply, if texture have arrays or is a cubemap!
+- ***Folder_scan_DDSC_only:***\
+        When providing input parameter as folder, program will scan only DDSC files.\
+        When false, program will scan for DDS files only.

 ### Following settings are for AVTX creation